guhadebasish1/MyHome/README.md

 # Landing page of a fictional company which sells luxury homes.

-# This project focusses on CSS grids.
+Page layout designed using CSS grids.